RMI/RMI_In_A_Box/README.md

 cd RMI_In_A_Box

-python3 -m venv .venv

-. .venv/bin/activate

-pip install -r requirements.txt

-## Store your OpenAI API key

-Create a .env file, and save the openai api key
+Create a .env file, and save your openai api key

 OPENAI_API_KEY =

-## Provide the path to documents in the .env file

-DOC_FOLDER_PATH =

-## Generate vectordb
-python3 create_vectordb.py

-## Start chatting
-python3 qa.py

-## New Dockerized Version

-Download the repo, navigate to it, and run

-docker build -t box .

-docker run -p 5000:5000 -e AZURE_STORAGE_CONNECTION_STRING='string_here' -e OPENAI_API_KEY='key_here' box

-Then use something like a jupyter notebook to ask questions, using the code structure in test_api.py

-## API is now running on Azure

-Use code like the example in test_api.py, accessible at https://rmi-in-a-box.politemushroom-551f150f.westus2.azurecontainerapps.io/.
-If you set your uid only once and continue to use the same one, it should remember your conversation history.
-Just put your question in, run the cell, retype a new question, run the cell again, etc.
+pip install -r requirements.txt pip install doc2text docx2txt

+Open create_vectordb_local.py and change the load_dotenv path on line 12 to where you saved your .env file.
+Change line 14 doc_folder_path to where you have the pdf source documents saved.

+Run create_vectordb_local.py.
+You might need to alter the persist_directory path on line 42.

+Open qa_local.py, change the .env file path on line 32, and run it.
+Make sure the persist_directory path on line 37 matches the previous one from create_vectordb_local.py line 42.
+Questions are asked by running line 152.